 Services

 If an applicant meets the eligibility requirements, they will work with a Vocational Rehabilitation Counselor (VRC) to develop an Individualized Plan for Employment (IPE).
 The IPE will outline their work goal, steps involved, and services needed to achieve that goal.
-Based on financial need, ACCES-VR can pay for certain services.
-These may include:
+Based on financial need, ACCES-VR may pay for certain services.
+These could include:

 Note: While many of the services that ACCES-VR offers are free, some are based on a family’s financial need.
 For more information, contact your borough’s ACCES-VR office.